 Written by Jon Lunitz, Director of Sales

-With the evolution of customer service and the changing needs and expectations of customers came the introduction of omnichannel contact centers.
+With the evolution of customer service and changing customer needs and expectations, omnichannel contact centers were introduced.

 A Revolution in Customer Service